Ivo-Balbaert/The_Way_to_Jai/book/16_Types in depth.md

 ## 16.3.2 The type_info() proc
 There is also a `type_info()` proc: its argument must be a type and it returns a *Type_Info.
 Through it you can access all specific info from the specific Type_Info_ struct.
+The `get_field` proc gives you detailed info on a specified field.
 It is particularly handy when used on structs: see line 2B, where we iterate over the struct fields `members` with a for-loop (we can do that because members is an array.
 It was first introduced in § 15.5.

 It is commonly used in polymorphic procedures (see § 22 =) to test the type of a $T argument.